 Next I want to showcase 4 different product lines spanning from low-end to high-end recording systems.
 I routinely point customers and potential customers of ours to some of these next competing products when ours is either too expensive, or not robust or advanced enough to meet their needs.

-All of the loggers include at least 1 GB of storage (500 million samples) while most have 8 GB (4 billion samples).
-This is probably, in addition to just how many sensors are included, set the enDAQ loggers apart.
+All of the loggers include at least 1 GB of storage (500 million samples) while most have 8 GB (4 billion samples), and some have 16 GB (8 billion samples).
+This has probably, in addition to just how many sensors are included, set the enDAQ loggers apart.
 The most important selection between units is the primary accelerometer type (digital capacitive, piezoelectric, or piezoresistive) and range; but most units contain two triaxial accelerometers to widen the dynamic range.
 For a deeper breakdown on accelerometer types, check out our blog on accelerometer selection.

-To highlight a few good products to choose between would be the entry S3-D40 at $1,250 with a surprisingly high quality digital accelerometer of 40g and very low noise (<0.01 gRMS).
-Next would be to choose a S3-E100D40 for a wider amplitude and frequency range of a 100g piezoelectric accelerometer allowing sampling up to 20,000 Hz and costing $2,000.
-Then would be to step up to the S4-R2000D40 which has a piezoresistive accelerometer with a 2,000g range and costs $2,500.
-Then the S5-E100D40 has the largest battery offering continuous recording of 40 hours or with triggering recording for a week!
+To highlight a few good products to choose between would be the entry S3-D40 at $1,699 with a surprisingly high quality digital accelerometer of 40g and very low noise (<0.01 gRMS).
+Next would be to choose a S3-E100D40 for a wider amplitude and frequency range of a 100g piezoelectric accelerometer allowing sampling up to 20,000 Hz and costing $2,699.
+Then would be to step up to the S4-R2000D40 which has a piezoresistive accelerometer with a 2,000g range and costs $3,299.
+Then the W8-D40 has the largest battery offering continuous recording of 4 days or with triggering recording for 35 Days!

 DTS really starts to shine though when you have a need for multiple external sensors all wired together.
 Their data acquisition systems are much more portable and rugged compared to traditional systems like National Instruments.